-3.1 Financial Procedures require the Assistant Director for Place and Client Services to prepare detailed HRA estimates for approval by the Cabinet, setting the new rent levels for the new financial year.
+3.1 Financial Procedures require the preparation of detailed HRA estimates for approval by the Cabinet, setting the new rent levels for the new financial year.

-4. Supporting Information

-Key Issues for 2022/23
+4. Supporting Information Key Issues for 2023/24

-- 4.1 There are a number of key issues relating to the HRA budget for 2022/23, with further details being included within the main body of the report.
-However, in summary they are as follows: - This is the first HRA budget to be set in the context of the refreshed 30 year HRA Business Plan, which is considered separately on the agenda.
-The budget therefore reflects the strategic priorities identified within the HRA business plan. - Cabinet have previously agreed further significant investment in the Councils housing stock during 2022/23, which is reflected in the 2022/23 Housing Investment Programme report elsewhere on the agenda.
-This includes the HIP Climate Emergency Response works.
-The revenue implications of this investment are therefore reflected in the 2022/23 HRA budget. - A revised Asset Management Strategy is being finalised, and the outputs have been included in this report and the Housing Investment Programme report elsewhere on the agenda. - This is the eleventh year of HRA Self-Financing, which radically altered the funding of Council Housing, and the investment in the housing stock and other projects is reflected in this report and the Housing Investment Programme report included elsewhere on the agenda.
+- 4.1 There are a number of key issues relating to the HRA budget for 2023/24, with further details being included within the main body of the report.
+However, in summary they are as follows: - The Government have introduced a 7% "ceiling" on rent increases for 2023/24. - High inflation levels have increased management and maintenance costs substantially and have had a significant detrimental impact on the 30 year HRA financial model since it was last agreed in January 2022.
+Pay and contractual price inflation, including energy price increases and the impact they are having on the cost of repairs materials, are the primary areas. - Rising interest rates and the subsequent impact on any new borrowing we undertake have had a significant detrimental impact on the 30 year HRA financial model since it was last agreed in January 2022.
+The budget and MTFF include ambitious targets for increasing the supply of social housing in the City, which are funded primarily by new prudential borrowing, and partially supplemented by the use of retained Right To Buy receipts. - This is the second HRA budget to be set in the context of the refreshed 30 year HRA Business Plan, which was agreed by Cabinet in January 2022.
+The budget therefore reflects the strategic priorities identified within the HRA business plan. - A revised Asset Management Strategy has been agreed, and the outputs have been included in this report and the Housing Investment Programme report elsewhere on the agenda. - This is the twelfth year of HRA Self-Financing, which radically altered the funding of Council Housing, and the investment in the housing stock and other projects is reflected in this report and the Housing Investment Programme report included elsewhere on the agenda.